 The Pashmina Plateau

-Cashmere makes a very long journey before it finally reaches it wearer.
-The source of the valuable fabric is the Changthangi goat (capra hircus) a beautiful but hardy animal found in the cold, arid plateau surrounding Ladakh in the northernmost Indian state of Kashmir.
+The source of cashmere is the Changthangi goat (capra hircus) a beautiful but hardy animal found in the cold, arid plateau surrounding Ladakh in the northernmost Indian state of Kashmir.
 The goats grow a thick, warm fleece and the special fibres for cashmere come from their downy undercoats.
 The distinctive animals, with their large twisted horns, graze under open skies and many travelogues will capture them dotting meadows and foothills, their mostly white coats contrasting with their rocky surroundings.
+This unique Himalayan biotope also supports other endangered species like snow leopards and black-necked cranes.

 The harvesting of the fibres is done by hand, using a wooden comb.
 The fibres are longer, smoother and straighter than sheep's wool and much finer – approximately 15 microns as against 24 microns of the most refined Merino wool.
 It is a time-consuming process requiring great skill and can take up to five days for a single goat.
 The fibres thus collected must then be de-haired and cleaned, before they can be sent for further processing.
 Each goat, depending on its size, yields only 70 to 500 grams of fibre and typically only half of this can be used.
 This scarcity, added to the fact that the number of Changthangi goats is declining, is what makes pure cashmere so rare and precious.